brenhinkeller/NaNStatistics.jl/README.md

 Fast (often [LoopVectorization](https://github.com/JuliaSIMD/LoopVectorization.jl)-based) summary statistics, histograms, and binning – ignoring NaNs

 ### Summary statistics
-Summary statistics exported by NaNStatistics are generally named the same as their normal counterparts, but with "nan" in front of the name, similar to the matlab and numpy conventions.
+Summary statistics exported by NaNStatistics are generally named the same as their normal counterparts, but with "nan" in front of the name, similar to the Matlab and NumPy conventions.
 Options include:
 * `nansum`
 * `nanmean`
 * `nanmedian`